 Today we’re reaching out to you to reassure you that your safety, health and well-being are our primary concern.
 Like you, we’ve been monitoring the ongoing COVID-19 developments and are trying to find the best path forward during uncertain times.
 What we do know is that social distancing, the practice of providing safe space around each person, is a must.
 As such, most of our counselling sessions will continue to be held either by phone or by video conference, or in person on a case-by-case basis.
 This will allow us to ensure your continued access to care in a safe manner.
 We will also be providing you with the option to pay online, so that you do not need to leave home.

 We would also like to reassure our families with students who will be having psycho-educational assessments that we will proceed with all scheduled appointments.
 The College of Psychologists has recommended that essential psychological services continue but with proper safeguards in place.
 As assessments are often the gateway to developmental supports, we view them as an essential service.
 We know that you have waited months for these appointments and that an assessment is critical to the overall wellbeing and success of your child.
 We will though proceed with some modifications.
-Initial and concluding appointments with Dr. Roberts will either be in office or be by distance (on a case-by-case basis) while the testing sessions with the psychometrist will be in-person.
+Initial and concluding appointments with Dr. Roberts will be conducting appointments virtually, while the testing sessions with the psychometrist will be in-person.
 This will allow us to greatly reduce the number of families and students in office to no more than one at a time, thus allowing us to follow best practice in social distancing.